Residential special schools (RSS)

 Schools for students with social, behaviour and/or learning needs

-Westbridge Residential School (external link) is a co-educational school and is in Waitakere City.
+Westbridge Residential School is a co-educational school and is in Waitakere City.

-Halswell Residential College (external link) is a co-educational school and is in Christchurch.
+Halswell Residential College is a co-educational school and is in Christchurch.

-Salisbury School (external link) is for girls and is in Nelson.
+Salisbury School is for girls and is in Nelson.

-These three schools are for students aged from 8 to 15 (year 3-10), who have social, behaviour and/or learning needs that are highly complex and challenging.
+These 3 schools are for students aged from 8-15 (Year 3-10), who have social, behaviour and/or learning needs that are highly complex and challenging.
 These needs impact in home, school and community settings.
 Local learning support services have been accessed and are unable to meet needs.

-Young people can access a RSS enrolment with or without additional support through the Intensive Wraparound Service (IWS).
+Young people can access a RSS enrolment through 2 pathways:

 School for students who are blind or have low vision